Somerset House: Filming location

 Somerset House is a popular filming location, with its exterior featuring in several big-budget Hollywood films.
-These include two James Bond films, GoldenEye (1995) and Tomorrow Never Dies (1997), and several scenes of the 2003 film Shanghai Knights, starring Jackie Chan and Owen Wilson, were filmed in the courtyard of Somerset House.
+These include two James Bond films, GoldenEye (1995) and Tomorrow Never Dies (1997).
+Several scenes of the 2003 film Shanghai Knights, starring Jackie Chan and Owen Wilson, were filmed in the courtyard of Somerset House.
 The courtyard was also used in the 1991 comedy King Ralph.
 Elements of the 2008 film The Duchess, starring Keira Knightley and Ralph Fiennes, were filmed in October 2007.
-Somerset House was also used as a filming location in several Sherlock Holmes films, including 1970's The Private Life of Sherlock Holmes and, more recently, Sherlock Holmes (2009), starring Jude Law and Robert Downey, Jr., directed by Guy Ritchie.
+Somerset House was also used as a filming location in several Sherlock Holmes films, including The Private Life of Sherlock Holmes (1970), directed by Billy Wilder, and Sherlock Holmes (2009), starring Jude Law and Robert Downey Jr., directed by Guy Ritchie.
+Somerset House was used as the external filming location for Olivia Newton-John's Stranger's Touch video, which featured as part of her Olivia Physical video album in 1981.

 Exterior shots of Somerset House were used in the 1999 Tim Burton horror film Sleepy Hollow, starring Johnny Depp, and the 2006 film Flyboys.
 Somerset House was a filming location in the 2012 Bollywood film Jab Tak Hai Jaan, which starred Shah Rukh Khan, Katrina Kaif and Anushka Sharma, directed by Yash Chopra.
 Somerset House Courtyard was also used in the 2008 movie Last Chance Harvey, with Dustin Hoffman and Emma Thompson.
 Scenes were filmed in Somerset House for the Olympus Has Fallen sequel, London Has Fallen (2016).
 Exterior shots of Somerset House stood in for Himmler's HQ in Berlin in the 1976 film The Eagle Has Landed.
-The tunnels under Somerset House have also been used in filming Harry Potter, specifically some of scenes depicting 'Diagon Alley'.
+The tunnels under Somerset House have also been used in the Harry Potter films, specifically some of scenes depicting 'Diagon Alley'.

 Somerset House was also the main location for the BBC's New Year Live television show, presented by Natasha Kaplinsky, which celebrated the arrival of the year 2006.

+Fire

+On 17 August 2024, the London Fire Brigade responded to a large fire at the location which originated at the building's roof.
+The building's management said that the fire occurred in the structure's west wing, which did not contain artworks and was instead home to offices and related facilities.